intel-lab-lkp/linux/Documentation/driver-api/media/tx-rx.rst

 to call ``.post_streamoff()`` for each successful call of ``.pre_streamon()``.

-In the context of CSI-2, the ``.pre_streamon()`` callback is used to transition the transmitter to the LP-11 or LP-111 mode.
+In the context of CSI-2, the ``.pre_streamon()`` callback is used to transition the transmitter to the LP-11 or LP-111 state.
 This also requires powering on the device, so this should be only done when it is needed.

-Receiver drivers that do not need explicit LP-11 or LP-111 mode setup are waived from calling the two callbacks.
+Receiver drivers that do not need explicit LP-11 or LP-111 state setup are waived from calling the two callbacks.

 Stopping the transmitter
 ^^^^^^^^^^^^^^^^^^^^^^^^